tower120/rc_event_queue/Readme.md

     event.truncate_front(1000);     // leave some of the latest messages to read

     // If you set to Settings::MAX_CHUNK_SIZE to high value,
-    // This will reduce chunk size on next writes. event.change_chunk_size(2048);
+    // this will reduce chunk size.
+    event.change_chunk_size(2048);

-    // If you do have access to all readers - this will move readers forward,
+    // If you DO have access to all readers (you probably don't) -
+    // this will move readers forward, and free the chunks occupied by readers.
+    // Under normal conditions, this is not necessary, since readers will jump
-    // and free the rest of the chunks. for reader in readers{
+    // forward to another chunk immediately on the next iter() call. for reader in readers{
         reader.update_position();
         // reader.iter();   // this have same effect as above
     }
 }
 ```
+Even if some reader will stop read forever - you'll only lose/leak chunk directly occupied by reader.

 ### Optimisation